oristarium/OrionChat/.api_docs/frontend-sse/display-payload.md

 The only strictly required fields are:

 - `type`: Must be "display"
+- `message_id`: A unique identifier for the message
 - `data.data.content`: Must contain at least one of:
   - `formatted`
   - `raw`